 Centrifugal force creates the lift and the breeze.

 Pretty neat!
 View more details here: The Monte Carlo Airlift Ceiling Fan, or view all Monte Carlo fans at Lamps Plus.

 These floor lamps come with a handy tray table built right in, just the thing for holding the remote or that cold beverage.
 These are great for reducing clutter in a seating area; you can also use them in the bedroom as a bedside table.
 We especially like the mod Jonathan Adler designs!
-Tray Table Floor Lamps.
+Check out our other Tray Table Floor Lamps.